 Getting the offer accepted

-Just because you’ve made an offer is no guarantee that the sale is done.
+Because you have made an offer this is no guarantee that the sale is done.
 Far from it.
 In NYC, the sellers hold most of the cards when it comes to accepting an offer.
 Until they sign the purchase contract, nothing is legally binding.
 They might have multiple offers, and you could find yourself in a “best and final offer” situation.
 There could be some counter offers as you go back and forth with the seller to find an agreeable price.
 But once you’ve got the price and terms hashed out and they’ve signed on the dotted line you can move on to the next step.